-At the heart of the current debate regarding the use of ROC analysis in eyewitness identification research is the 3×2 versus 2×2 classification scheme, and how filler identifications should be addressed [11][12][14].
-To create an ROC curve, a 2×2 classification scheme must be used, and how this 2×2 classification table is formed using 3×2 classification has a significant effect on the outcome of the analysis.
+At the heart of the current debate regarding the use of ROC analysis in eyewitness identification research is the $3 \times 2$ versus $2 \times 2$ classification scheme, and how filler identifications should be addressed [12][13][15].
+To create an ROC curve, a $2 \times 2$ classification scheme must be used, and how this $2 \times 2$ classification table is formed using $3 \times 2$ classification has a significant effect on the outcome of the analysis.

 As an alternative, we propose analyzing the data through the use of a contingency table and log-linear model.
 The theory behind this categorical data analysis method has been well developed in the statistics literature, and has yet to be applied to the eyewitness identification literature as a means of data analysis.
-Not only does a log-linear model provide flexibility and robustness that is lacking in the ROC approach to eyewitness identification analysis, it is also able to maintain the natural 3×2 classification structure of the eyewitness identification task.
+We will show that not only does a log-linear model provide flexibility and robustness that is lacking in the ROC approach to eyewitness identification analysis, it is also able to maintain the natural $3 \times 2$ classification structure of the eyewitness identification task.